Taking Sides (film): Historical basis

 Furtwängler was specifically charged with supporting Nazism by remaining in Germany, performing at Nazi party functions and with making an anti-Semitic remark against the part-Jewish conductor Victor de Sabata.
 He was eventually cleared on all these counts.

 To the criticism of both movie critics and American audiences of depicting the American Denazification officer Maj.
 Steve Arnolds (Harvey Keitel) as a "caricature, a bully, a Philistine", screenplay writer Ronald Harwood told The Jewish Journal that he went on to comb archives for denazification transcripts and to interview officials who had supervised such proceedings."They were morally brutal," Hardwood stated.
 "They bullied people, and they did behave in an extreme way.
-But they had just seen the camps, and no one in the world had seen that before.".
+But they had just seen the camps, and no one in the world had seen that before."

 Reception

-Roger Ebert found the film "both interesting and unsatisfying.
-The Keitel performance is over the top, inviting us to side with Furtwängler simply because his interrogator is so vile.
+Roger Ebert gave the film 3 stars out of 4 and found the film "both interesting and unsatisfying.
+The Keitel performance is over the top....
 There are maddening lapses, as when Furtwängler's rescue of Jewish musicians is mentioned but never really made clear.
 But Skarsgård's performance is poignant; it has a kind of exhausted passivity, suggesting a man who once stood astride the world and now counts himself lucky to be insulted by the likes of Major Arnold."

-Mick LaSalle of the San Francisco Chronicle finds that the film's promise to provide a balanced argument "goes unrealized, and all we're left with is the spectacle of an idiot bullying a genius.
-Harvey Keitel's performance as the smug, self-satisfied major is terribly miscalculated, unless he intended for us to loathe the spectacle of a small, stupid man glorying in his sudden power.
-That's possible.
-Stellan Skarsgård plays Furtwängler with an air of exhaustion that seems a generous attempt to justify the script's weakness, that the conductor doesn't defend himself vigorously enough.
-Of the two men, it's the major who acts more like a Nazi."
+Stephen Holden of the New York Times also gave the film a positive review, saying that "Sparked by the actors' powerful performances, Arnold's moral absolutism and Furtwängler's lofty aestheticism make for a dramatically compelling clash."

+The film has 73% approval rating at the Rotten Tomatoes based on 56 votes.